“We need customers seeing we take security seriously. Otherwise they’ll just give us a miss.”

 Recommended: Organisational SSL or Extended SSL

 For any online retailer, we recommend Extended SSL.
 This ensures your payments, customer logins and members-only areas of your site remain secure from online threats.
 In addition, it adds the green bar to your site that makes your credentials immediately obvious, empowering you to give your customers even greater confidence in your site’s security.
 In fact, displaying these trust indicators has been proven to improve conversions and sales.
-In a study by GlobalSign, 90% of users are more likely to trust a website that displays security indicators and are more likely to leave their details or make a purchase when they know that their data is sent over a secure connection.
+According to a recent study, 90% of users are more likely to trust a website that displays security indicators and are more likely to leave their details or make a purchase when they know that their data is sent over a secure connection.
 29% of customers looked for the green address bar, while an additional 35% looked for the name of the company in the address bar.

 Recommended: Extended SSL